-Ziggler locks in the sleeper…escape…Dropkick reversed, Kofi launches the champion headfirst into the turnbuckle.
-Here come the five moves of Boom…Cross-body chops…Dropkick…Lou Thesz Press blocked, Kofi rolls through, followed by a massive double stomp into and the champion barely kicks out at two.
-Vickie is beside herself…Kofi lands a cross-body into his back…looks painful another kick-out.
+Ziggler locks in the sleeper…escape…Dropkick reversed, Kofi, launches the champion headfirst into the turnbuckle.
+Here come the five moves of Boom…Cross-body chops…Dropkick…Lou Thesz Press blocked, Kofi, rolls through, followed by a massive double stomp into and the champion barely kicks out at two.
+Vickie is beside herself…Kofi lands a cross-body into his back… he looks painful another kick-out.
 Ziggler rolls outside to grab his title.
-Kofi nails a Trouble in Paradise outside, the champion is out as Kofi drags him but take too long to secure the victory…Ziggler gets two fingers on the rope!!!
+Kofi nails a Trouble in Paradise outside; the champion is out as Kofi drags him but take too long to secure the victory…Ziggler gets two fingers on the rope!!!
 Vickie smiles in approval.
 Lousy finish as Ziggler tries to retreat through the crowd…

 Kofi brings him back in only get smashed in the skull with a microphone…DQ…Ziggler retains.

-They would cross paths a few months later at Hell in the Cell pay-per-view where then-Tag team Champions Kofi and Evan Bourne ‘Air-Bourne’ defended their titles against Ziggler and his new bodyguard Big E Langston.
+A few months later, they would cross paths at Hell in the Cell pay-per-view where then-Tag team Champions Kofi and Evan Bourne ‘Air-Bourne’ defended their titles against Ziggler and his new bodyguard Big E Langston.
 Kofi and Bourne would prevail.

-Which brings us to May 22, 2019 edition of SmackDown Live where Dolph Ziggler would resurface and viciously attack his long-time rival Kofi Kingston who now was WWE Champion.
+This brings us to the May 22, 2019 edition of SmackDown Live, where Dolph Ziggler would resurface and viciously attack his long-time rival Kofi Kingston who now was WWE Champion.
 Ziggler would deliver a passionate promo about how

 “It should’ve been him to win the WWE title, Not Kofi!”